 Physical Education will also need an alternative space for teaching activities such as dance, climbing, and yoga.
-In order to accommodate the needs of our climbing apparatus, wrestling mats, batting cage, gymnastics equipment, we envision 4,000 sf alternative PE space.
+In order to accommodate the needs of our climbing apparatus, wrestling mats, batting cage and gymnastics equipment, we envision a replacement for our Blue Gym with a 7,000 sf alternative PE space.

 The current 4,000 sf Fitness Room is in almost continuous use during the school day and after school.
-We plan for a more efficiently designed 3,000 sf Fitness facility.
+We plan for a more efficiently designed 3,000 sf Fitness Facility.